FAQ icon

 Ann Arbor, Michigan 48109-1259

-Neal-Jackson earned her bachelor’s degree in Rhetoric, Narrative, and Image from the University of California, Berkeley before pursuing her studies at the Marsal Family School of Education.
-She completed a master’s with a concentration in Educational Leadership and Policy and a doctorate in Educational Studies.
-Her scholarship has been published in the Review of Educational Research, Teachers' College Record, The Journal of College Student Development, and The Journal of Educational Administration and History.
+Neal-Jackson earned her bachelor’s degree in Rhetoric from the University of California, Berkeley, and both her master’s in Educational Leadership and Policy and her doctorate in Educational Studies from the University of Michigan.
+She is a proud alumna of the McNair Scholars Program and the Edward A. Bouchet Graduate Honor Society.
+Her scholarship has been published in the Review of Educational Research, Teachers College Record, Journal of College Student Development, and Journal of Educational Administration and History.